 There are five key factors that affect your credit score: payment history, level of debt, the age of credit history, types of credit accounts, and inquiries to your credit report.

 Your employment status and salary are not factors that directly impact your credit score.
-In fact, your creditors and the credit bureaus may not even find out you've lost your job unless you tell them.
+Your creditors and the credit bureaus may not even find out you've lost your job unless you tell them.
 However, creditors typically request that you update your income annually, so if your income has taken a hit due to a job loss, they will become informed.

-Your Credit Score Might Be Affected, Indirectly, By Job Loss
+How Your Credit Score May Be Indirectly Affected by Job Loss

 Maintain Your Credit Score for Your Job Search